 Each organization has a staff or faculty advisor and student membership of 10 or more students.
 The Student Government Association provides financial support to each club through student activity fees.

 Get involved and apply skills from the classroom to the real world.
 Club members participate in service-learning projects, emerging technology exploration, aspects of global business technology and professional development opportunities.
 This innovative club is part of the Business Information Technology department and welcomes any WCTC student interested in gaining additional knowledge and valuable real-world experience.
-The club meets twice a month in the L Building and meeting times are announced via Blackboard and MyWCTC.
+The club meets twice a month in the L Building and meeting times are announced via Canvas and MyWCTC.

 This club embraces, engages and enhances the educational experience for WCTC’s students of color.
 We seek to promote diversity, encourage leadership, network and build professional connections, develop relationships, and provide activities that strengthen the bonds between African American students on campus.
 Through enriching experiences such as open dialogue, programming, leadership and mentoring programs, and community service, we hope to spark action and ignite change on our campus and in our communities at large.
 BSU is open to all students.
 Email for meeting info.

 This club enables students to understand what they believe and how to share those beliefs with others; provide opportunities for students to serve their community, while strengthening their relationship with Christ; and create a place on campus where students can spend time and develop relationships with other Christians.
 Meetings are very informal, and everyone is welcome to join.

 This club enhances a student’s education by providing experiential opportunities within the Barber/Cosmetology industry.
 Each member is committed to moving the organization forward so students continue to have the opportunity to attend industry-related educational events.